Jazqa/kwin-quarter-tiling/README.md

 ## Shortcuts

-The script adds new KWin shortcuts under `System Settings > Shortcuts > Global Shortcuts > KWin`.
-All `8137: <ACTION>` shortcuts are used exclusively by the script.
+KWin shortcuts can be found in `System Settings > Shortcuts > Global Shortcuts > KWin`.

+All `(Quarter Tiling) <ACTION>` -shortcuts are used exclusively by the script, but the script supports a variety of KWin shortcuts as well.
+For example, KWin's `Move Window <DIRECTION>` -shortcuts also move the script's tiles.

+**Binding the `(Quarter Tiling) Tile Window` -shortcut is recommended, because it makes untiling problematic windows easy.**

 ## Updates